 13. Swedish Saffron Buns “Lussekatter”

-Another typical sweet treat around Christmas, the Swedish Saffron Buns “Lussekatter” are fluffy, slightly sweetened and extremely festive.
+Swedish Saffron Buns “Lussekatter”.
+Another typical sweet treat around Christmas, the saffron buns (Lussekatter in Swedish) are fluffy, slightly sweetened and extremely festive.
 We associate them to the Santa Lucia celebration, hold every year on December 13th, and every family bake them to serve with mulled wine in late November and throughout the December month.

 14. Swedish Semla Gooey Cake “Semmelkladdkaka”

-A little bit like semlor but in a more more modern version, this Swedish Semla Gooey Cake “Semmelkladdkaka” has a texture similar to the chocolate kladdkaka but with all the flavors of a semla instead: almond, cardamom, and whipped cream.
-A lovely treat to enjoy around Mardi Gras if you want to respect the Swedish tradition or anytime of the year if you are a curious foodie.
+Semmelkladdkaka.
+It tastes like semlor, but with a texture similar to the chocolate kladdkaka (very gooey in the center).
+A lovely treat to enjoy around Mardi Gras, or anytime of the year if you are a curious foodie.

 Farinedetoiles